Autism and Alcohol's Connection

 Alcohol consumption during pregnancy can have detrimental effects on the developing fetus, including fetal alcohol syndrome (FAS).
 However, the question remains: does alcohol consumption during pregnancy also increase the risk of autism spectrum disorder (ASD)?

-One environmental factor that has been studied extensively is prenatal alcohol exposure.
+One environmental factor that has been studied extensively is prenatal alcohol use.

 Animal studies have shown that alcohol exposure during pregnancy can disrupt brain development and result in behavioral abnormalities similar to those seen in autism.